ilijamt/vault-plugin-secrets-gitlab/README.md

 ```

 ### Revoke all created tokens by this plugin

 ```shell
 $ vault lease revoke -prefix gitlab/
 All revocation operations queued successfully!
 ```

 ### Force rotation of the main token

 If the original token that has been supplied to the backend is not expired.
-We can use the endpoint bellow
+We can use the endpoint below
 to force a rotation of the main token.
 This would create a new token with the same expiration as the original token.

 ```shell